Scratchbox 2

+Predecessor

+Scratchbox was a Linux embedded application development toolkit which also provided cross compilation support for Linux distributions.

+The project was initially developed by Movial and was sponsored by Nokia.
+It was licensed under the GNU General Public License (GPL).

+Scratchbox was designed for the Maemo development platform (Nokia 770, N800, N810 Internet Tablets and Nokia N900 and N9 phones) and supported ARM architecture and x86.
+Targets like PowerPC and MIPS architecture worked at experimental level.

+Functional description

 In the Linux world, when building software, many parameters are auto-detected on the host system (like installed libraries and system configuration), for example through Autotools' ./configure scripts.
-When one wants to build software for an embedded target by cross-compilation, most auto-detected parameters are incorrect: I.e., host configuration is not the same as the embedded target's configuration.
+When one wants to build software for an embedded target by cross-compilation, most auto-detected parameters are incorrect: I.e. host configuration is not the same as the embedded target's configuration, hence the name cross-compilation.

-Without Scratchbox 2, one has to manually set many parameters and "hack" the "configure" process to be able to generate code for the embedded target.
+Without Scratchbox 2, one has to manually set many parameters and "hack" the "configure process" to generate working executable code for the embedded target.

-Scratchbox 2 allows one to set up a "virtual" environment that will trick the Autotools and executables into thinking that they are directly running on the embedded target with its configuration.
+Scratchbox 2 allows one to set up a "virtual" environment that will trick Autotools and other executables into thinking that they are directly running on the embedded target with its configuration.

-Moreover, Scratchbox 2 provides a technology called CPU-transparency that goes further: With CPU-transparency, executables built for the host CPU or for the target CPU could be executed directly on the host with sb2 handling the task to emulate a different CPU-architecture if necessary to run software components compiled for the target CPU.
+Moreover, Scratchbox 2 provides a technique called "CPU-transparency" that goes further: With "CPU-transparency", executables built for the host CPU or for the target CPU could be executed directly on the host with sb2 handling the task to emulate a different CPU-architecture if necessary to run software components compiled for the target CPU.
 Hence a build process can mix using programs built for different CPU-architectures.
-That is especially useful when a build process requires building a software component X first as a build dependency for building software component Y: For example, a "Lexer" has to by built first in order to generate code for / of another software component.
+That is especially useful when a build process requires to build a software component first as a build dependency for building another software component: For example, a "Lexer" must be built first in order to generate code for / of another software component with it.